remkohdev/kafka101/Lab02/README.md

 	ssl.endpoint.identification.algorithm=HTTPS
 	```

+* Press the ESC key to exit INSERT mode, and :wq to write and quit vi,
 * First, run the producer, for --broker-list use the kafka_brokers_sasl list from the Event Streams service credentials,

 	```console